 - In order to establish a new Program Unit, there is a three step process:

-- For the 2021 Annual Meeting cycle, Exploratory Sessions must be submitted through the INSPIRE system by March 1, 2021.
-Notification of program acceptance will be announced by April 1, 2021.
-Exploratory Sessions held at the 2020 Virtual Annual Meetings can reapply for an Exploratory Session in 2021.
+- For the 2023 Annual Meeting cycle, Exploratory Sessions must be submitted through the PAPERS system by March 1, 2023.
+Notification of program acceptance will be announced by April 1, 2023.

 Seminars are for an already identified group of up to twenty members who want to work together on a defined research project with a view to publication.
 Seminars are meant for a narrower focus than Units.
 If, in the judgment of the Program Committee, a proposed Seminar is closer to a possible Unit proposal, the committee will encourage the submitters to propose an Exploratory Session in the following year instead.
 Seminars have a five-year non-renewable term.
 Seminar proposals do not require Exploratory Sessions preliminary to the new Seminar proposal.

-- For the 2022 Annual Meeting cycle, new Seminar applications must be received via the web form after the 2021 Annual Meeting but before December 10, 2021.
+- For the 2023 Annual Meeting cycle, new Seminar applications must be received via the web form after the 2022 Annual Meeting but before December 9, 2022.
 The Program Committee meets each January to review and approve proposals.
-Samples of successful proposals are available from email@example.com.
+Samples of successful proposals are available from [email protected].

 New Program Unit Proposal